OpenSwitchNOS/openswitch-ops/tests/utilities/dhcp_relay_ft_test.md

 #### Test fail criteria
 This test fails if the DHCP client recieves an IP address.

+### Verify the DHCP relay statistics
+### Description
+1. Configure an IP address on DHCP client, DHCP relay agent, and the DHCP Server.
+Add static routes and check connectivity from DHCP client to DHCP server.
+2. Configure server IP address as helper addresses on the DHCP relay agent.
+3. Configure the DHCP Server to assign IP address to the client.
+4. Request DHCP address on client and verify that the DHCP relay agent relays DHCP packets to client/server.
+5. Verify that the DHCP client has received an IP address.
+6. Verify that the DHCP relay statistcs are updated currectly.

+### Test results criteria
+#### Test pass criteria
+This test succeeds if the DHCP relay statistcs are updated currectly.
+#### Test fail criteria
+This test succeeds if the DHCP relay statistcs are not updated currectly.
 ## DHCP relay option 82 test cases

 ### Objective